codeNomadd/serverless-food-order-system/README.md

   - Order status tracking
   - Payment history

+## 🚀 Further Enhancements

+### Implemented ✅
+- **API Gateway Throttling Configured**: Rate limiting is set up to protect against excessive requests and prevent billing spikes.

+### Planned Improvements
+- **CloudWatch Monitoring & Alarms**: Enable detailed monitoring of Lambda execution time, error rates, and throttling.
+Set CloudWatch Alarms to notify when errors or high usage occur.
+- **DynamoDB Auto Scaling**: Configure automatic scaling of read/write capacity for the DynamoDB table based on traffic patterns.
+- **AWS WAF Integration**: Attach AWS Web Application Firewall (WAF) to the API Gateway to protect against bots, SQL injections, XSS attacks, and spammers.
+- **CloudFront CDN**: Add CloudFront caching for the frontend and API responses to reduce latency and Lambda invocations under high load.
+- **AWS Budgets & Cost Monitoring**: Set budget alerts to avoid unexpected costs if the API gets discovered and heavily used.
+- **API Key & Usage Plans**: Strengthen API access control by requiring API keys and setting usage plans with quotas and rate limits.
+- **Domain Name & HTTPS**: Use Route53 and AWS Certificate Manager (ACM) to add a custom domain with HTTPS for a production-grade professional deployment.

 ## 📝 License

 MIT License - feel free to use this project for your own purposes.